jivesoftware/react-d3-charts/README.md

 ##code layout
 The es6 source code is in the /src directory.
-The published code is transpiled to /lib directory by running the build task (see below).
+The published code is transpiled from /src to the /lib directory by running the build task (see below).
+The build task is automatically called when the module is published (see package.json -> scripts -> prepublish).
-The root index.js imports code from the /lib directory allowing end-users to seamlessly use the module without requiring babel or someother transpiler.
+The root index.js imports code from the /lib directory allowing end-users to seamlessly use the module without requiring babel or some other transpiler.

 ##tasks